tusharbudhe0302/okta-ng2-mean-stack/README.md

 # MeanApp
 App to demonstrate angular 2 app with MEAN stack using the Angular CLI.

-Doing server side authetication using okta open id connect.

-It will do CRUD operattions for posts.
+Doing server side authetication using okta open id connect.It will do CRUD operattions for posts.
 Please check mongoose schema file.

 #MEAN Stack Prerequisites